hq9000/hq9000/_posts/2025-01-01-unknownmusic.cc-launched-random-feed-of-all-new-spotify-releases.md

 I remember the time when Yandex Music had something similar, but now it's gone.
 Spotify seems to be not willing to provide this raw feed either.
 But why?
 I guess it goes against their goals of having an "average listener" spending as much time on the platform as possible.
 Sadly, it means that a lot of lesser known producers hardly get a chance to get heard.

-So, this new service, which I named, hopefully aptly enough "[Unknown Music](https://unknownmusic.cc)", through the use of Spotify API, maintains a small (a few thousand) selection of albums and randomly presents 8 of them to them to the user.
+So, this new service, which I named, hopefully aptly enough, "[Unknown Music](https://unknownmusic.cc)", through the use of Spotify API, maintains a small (a few thousand) selection of albums and randomly presents 8 of them to the user.
 It is by no means a complete feed, but, rather, a hopefully representative sample of new stuff.

 Is it actually useful?
 Well, for me it is, I have already enriched my playlist with quite a few gems that I would have never discovered otherwise.
 Thus let me invite you to have a look as well!